nipadedhia/html-css-code-refactor/Readme.md

 # CSS file:
-consolidated classes due to redundant code
+consolidated classes due to redundant code.

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+# Note:
+The original files were provided, only modifications were made as menitoned above.